Apiaries should be sited so that only the beekeeper ever gets stung!

 If the beekeeper wishes to build up beyond the capacity of their home apiary, they will need to establish out-apiaries away from the home site.
 Bees do not require daily attention, so it’s feasible to keep them away from home but the colonies must be given attention when they need it so access to the out-apiary must be unhindered and accessible by road.

-- sheltered, dry and sunny
+- It should be sheltered, dry and sunny

 - away from frost pockets and damp areas